-I am currently a Ph.D. student in the Computer Security Lab at UC Davis working under Hao Chen.
-My current research interests include privacy preserving technologies, information flow security, and practical security improvements to existing technologies.
-In particular, I am currently working on new mechanisms for deniable communication and attempting to make vulnerable existing technologies more resistant to attack.
+As a Technical Leader in the Advanced Security Initiatives Group at Cisco Systems, I work to identify and mitigate security weaknesses and vulnerabilities in Cisco products and services.
+I received my Ph.D. in Computer Science from the University of California, Davis where I studied under Hao Chen in the UC Davis Computer Security Lab.
+My research focus is computer security including privacy preserving technologies, censorship resistance, information flow security, and web security.
 Previously, I participated in work on evading network-based signature generation systems for polymorphic worms -- a line of work that I began during a brief stint in the the Computer Security Group at UC Santa Barbara under Giovanni Vigna.
 For more information on my research, please see my publication list.

 Publications